Shotgun assembly of random graphs: Properties of random graphs

 For a vertex $v$, let us denote the multiset of the degrees of the neighbours of $v$ by $D(v) = \left\{d(w)\right\}_{w\in \Gamma(v)}$.

 \begin{proof}[Proof of \Cref{clauniq2}] Suppose for some large $\zeta$ that we will fix later.
-Note that we can assume $\eps < 1/3$, as a larger $\eps$ only makes the problem easier.
+We may impose any positive upper bound on $\eps$, and in particular, we will assume that $\eps < 1/3$.
 We show that for each pair of vertices $x,y$, the event $D(x) = D(y)$ occurs with probability $o\left(n^{-2}\right)$.
 Taking a union bound over the $x,y$, shows that $\mathcal{G}(n,p)$ has unique $2$-neighbourhoods with high probability.

 Fix vertices $x,y$.
 We first reveal the set $A$ of vertices adjacent to at least one of $x$ and $y$ excluding $x$ and $y$ themselves, i.e. $A = \left(\Gamma(x) \cup \Gamma(y)\right)\setminus\{x,y\}$.
 So each vertex $u\in V\setminus \{x,y\}$ is in $A$ independently with probability $1-(1-p)^2$.
 Note that we do not yet reveal the set of edges between $\{x,y\}$ and $A$, just that each vertex in $A$ has at least one neighbour in $\{x,y\}$.